ahbarari/cologne-zoo-dashboard-challenge/TASKS.md

 The zookeepers want to be able to see all details of an animal.
 Please create such a view that allows them to do so, outline anything about your process while adding the view below.
 The zookeepers didn't have time for more information, sorry.
 They'll surely be glad to criticize the first version intensly though and will want to know why you went for the approach you chose.

 // Your solution:
 I added a detailed view of each animal that can be expanded by clicking on the animal row.
 By clicking on an animal row, a list of all details of the animal will be shown to the zookeepers.
 I add this feature by adding `@click` event handler and checking the clicked animal index number.
+After making these changes, I was checking the animal data that I get from the API and one Dog called Aaron 🐕 caught my eye! so the height of all animals are in meters and in a range from 0.25m to 4m as we can see in the `fakeData.ts`. but Aaron's height was 150 🦕. so I checked the API and saw that Aaron's data is hardcoded and we have `height: 150` in line 11 of `fakeData.ts`.
+So I assumed that this was a tiny (let's call it) issue that should be resolved!

 ### Task 7: Logic Feature